 Work with your promotional consultant to order quarterly, as it’s much easier to plan and budget than larger annual orders that must be warehoused until needed.
 For larger organizations, you may also want to think about setting up an online program that works with the entire company to simplify the process while increasing the brand consistency across multiple locations.

 Dress The Part

-Whether your business is large or small, a uniform program can help build your brand and enhance your professionalism.
-Additionally, having a uniform program is a great hiring perk, as employees appreciate the fact that they don’t have to worry about what to wear each morning—and they have more disposable income because a portion of their paycheck isn’t going to their work attire.
+Whether your business is large or small, an employee uniform program can help build your brand and enhance your professionalism.
+Additionally, having an employee uniform program is a great hiring perk, as team members appreciate the fact that they don’t have to worry about what to wear each morning—and they have more disposable income because a portion of their paycheck isn’t going to their work attire.

 The selection of apparel for uniforms is vast—which can be a blessing and a curse.
-Don’t go it alone.
-Work with a professional promotional consultant who understands uniform programs and knows what works—and what doesn’t.
+Don’t go it alone; tap into our concierge service.
+We understand uniform programs and know what works—and what doesn’t.
 Not only will it save you time and money, but it will also give you access to a wider variety of garments that can be tailored specifically to your company’s needs.

 Getting started is easy.
 Just contact us at firstname.lastname@example.org or book an appointment at https://meetings.hubspot.com/corpspec/chat-about-swag for a quick 10-minute chat, 20-minute new product call or 30-minute brainstorming session.